Sustainable Packaging In 2021 And Beyond [Examples & Ideas]

 Price is obviously a factor that needs to be considered.
 You may be surprised to know that packaging made from 80% recycled material can be had for as little as €0.26 per piece.

-Once you’ve settled on an eco-friendly packaging option, it’s important to calculate if you can absorb the cost of packaging or whether you need to increase prices accordingly.
+Once you’ve settled on a packaging option, it’s important to calculate if you can absorb the cost of packaging or whether you need to increase prices accordingly.

 5 - Order small volumes